HEINER GOEBBELS, born on August 17, 1952 in Neustadt/Weinstrasse, lives since 1972 in Frankfurt/Main. He studied sociology and music.

 1997/98 guest professor at "Musikhochschule Karlsruhe - Kompositionsklasse".

-From April 1999 on, Heiner Goebbels works as a professor (and from 2003 until 2011 as a managing director) at the Institute for Applied Theatre Studies of the Justus Liebig University in Giessen (Germany).
-He is in charge of several seminars and artistic projects, aswell as cooperative projects with the students of international institutions (in Italy, France, Austria, Denmark, Netherlands etc).
+Nearly 20 years - from 1999 until 2018 - Heiner Goebbels worked as a professor (and from 2003 until 2011 as a managing director) at the Institute for Applied Theatre Studies of the Justus Liebig University in Giessen (Germany).
+He was in charge of the artistic practise, seminars and scenic projects, aswell as cooperative projects with the students of international institutions (in Italy, France, Austria, Denmark, Netherlands etc).
 The institute is as well dedicated to scientific research as to artistic practice (contemporary theatre and performance) and especially to the possibilities of linking both.
 (For further information please visit its homepage).

 In 2002 Heiner Goebbels premiered his first opera Landschaft mit entfernten Verwandten / Paysage avec parents éloignés / Landscape with distant relatives.
 In the context of his 50th birthday Heiner Goebbels released his first book "Komposition als Inszenierung".
 Also ECM released a CD of Eislermaterial.